pokusew/fel-bsy-bonus-bot/README.md

 1. a random prefix (0-9999)
 2. the name of a random image (except the control image security.jpg) from [the memes library][images-lib-gist]

-The bot it _registers_ by creating a new image with its name (for example `7273-netcat.jpg`) as a copy of the chosen image (`netcat.jpg`) but with an added hidden `state.json` file:
+The bot then _registers_ itself by creating a new image with its name (for example `7273-netcat.jpg`) as a copy of the chosen image (`netcat.jpg`) but with an added hidden `state.json` file:
 ```json
 {